 “Well, Peetu, I should know.
 Bears like me have been here every Christmas for many years.
-I live in that rather wonderful toy store over there called Hamleys.
+I live in a rather wonderful toy department of a big store.
 Many more of my brothers live in an even bigger store in London.
 That’s until a loving child takes us home for Christmas.”

 Peetu revealed he had never had brothers or a child to love him, explaining: “I don’t have a family.
 I find it hard to make friends, too, to be honest.
 I’m a bit shy.”